shopyourway/metrics-js/README.md

 ```
 The error callback receives a single parameter - an Error instance.
 The callback will be triggered when any error occurs during the metrics reporting.

 **Please note:** Some reporters require their own error handler.
-Make sure to initialize it as well.
+Make sure to initialize `errback` with them as well.

 ### Reporters
 Metrics comes with several built-in reporters